phiresky/blog/posts/2022/sqlite-zstd.md

     3. For each chunk, compress the data in the chunk in one transaction.
 This ensures the function can be interrupted / killed at any time.
     4. If the given database load is reached, wait.
 If the given time limit is reached, stop.
 This ensures the database stays functional during the maintenance.

+## Data size benchmarks

+For the example above as well as my use case with [timetrackrs](https://github.com/phiresky/timetrackrs), this extension is pretty effective.
+One GitHub someone mentioned they were using it for a private dataset on Android devices to great success:

+> I can't say it in detail, but I have a 800M database, after using this extension, the database's size shrink to 72M.
+> That's enough for us to find a way to using this extension on mobile device. [(source)](https://github.com/phiresky/sqlite-zstd/issues/7)

+It's kind of hard to give any guarantees because how well it works depends on many factors.
+Please let me know if you have another use case or statistic ;)

+## Why it works well

+There's a few design choices I made to make this transparent compression work well:

+-   I'm making the compressed data as small as zstd allows by skipping the magic header (saves 4 bytes), skipping the checksum (saves 4 bytes), and not storing the data size.

+-   Every row knows which dictionary it was compressed with.
+This reduces the efficiency of the storage, but it also means that the whole thing is very robust: You can swap out the dictionary chooser / configuration however you want and incrementally (re)compress the data or change the dictionaries.
+The overhead is not too bad, because SQLite internally does some optimizations to store [small integers very compactly](https://www.sqlite.org/fileformat2.html#varint).

+-   Newly inserted/updated data is not compressed. zstd has very fast decompression but somewhat slow compression.
+This way the performance (theoretically, see below) of INSERT and UPDATE queries stays the same.
+Compression can then happen outside of transactions and during low DB load times.
+-   You can exclude your "hot set" of data from compression to reduce the performance impact further.
+You just need to return null from the dict_chooser expression, see [this example](https://github.com/phiresky/sqlite-zstd/blob/16d8ccdea7e1267ad30ac325085a1803037a7c00/src/transparent.rs#L65).
+-   You can compress any number of tables and columns in one table.
+They can use the same dictionaries or separate dictionaries.
+-   The used dictionaries are cached. zstd needs some time to parse dictionaries, so the instantiated version is kept in memory.
+After the first row is selected with one dictionary, the next rows decompress very fast.
+-   The `incremental_maintenance()` function is made for parallel operation.
+It doesn't affect read operations at all (with WAL mode enabled).
+You can choose for how much time it runs, as well as make it run for only part of the time to allow other write operations to take place.
+It does the compression in chunks, so it can be interrupted at any time without losing much progress, while still keeping the overhead low (the chunk size is estimated so each chunk always takes around 0.5 seconds).
+-   The dictionary size is configurable.
+By default the dictionary is limited to 1% of the total data size (e.g. with 1GB of data the dictionary will be 10MB).
+The training can use only a sample of all rows.
+By default it uses the recommended 100x dictionary size amount of data (e.g. to train a 1MB dictionary it will sample the rows to get a total of 100MB of data).

+## Why it doesn't work well

+There's also a few limitations and reasons why sqlite-zstd doesn't work as well as it maybe could.

+-   Zstd is not optimized for tiny data.
+In theory if we have an enum-like column in our database (e.g. all rows have one of the values `in_progress`, `cancelled`, `success`) then the dictionary should contain these three values and the resulting data should be a single byte, creating a compression ratio of around 7x.
+As is though, the compression only really works if the average row size is at least 15-20 bytes.
+-   Dictionary-based compression doesn't really help for huge data.
+If each row has more than maybe 30-50kB of data, then usually the dictionary does not improve the compression much.
+The reason is that the redundancy within one sample makes the redundancy between multiple samples less important.
+You can still use this extension to get the transparent-compression goodness though with a dict_chooser of `[nodict]` though.

+-   Indexes into compressed data are not really supported (yet).

+    In theory you can index values within a JSON data structure using

+    ```sql
+    CREATE INDEX startyearidx on _title_basics_zstd(
+        zstd_decompress_col(data, 1, _data_dict, true)->>'startYear'
+    );
+    ```

+    And this index is used fine when querying \_title_basics_zstd directly.
+But when querying the `data` column in the `title_basics` view, the index is not used:

+    ```
+    sqlite> explain query plan select * from title_basics
+                where data->>'startYear' == '1992' limit 1;
+    QUERY PLAN
+    `--SCAN _title_basics_zstd
+    ```

+    This sadly seems to be a limitation of SQLite of not combining expressions when figuring out index usability, even though it does pass down other normal indexable WHEREs.
+There might be some solutions using `GENERATED` columns instead of views.

+    Right now, the workaround would be to store the columns you want to index in real columns.

 ## Performance Benchmarks

 ### Setup

-For testing (including the chart above), I used the imdb `title.basics.tsv` file https://datasets.imdbws.com/title.basics.tsv.gz imported such that all the data is stored in a single JSON column. ^[For this simple example it would be probably smarter to insert every column into a separate SQLite column since the schema is simple.
-Note that the same database with separate columns was 855 MByte though, while the transparently compressed JSON database is only 433 MByte]
+For testing (including the teaser chart at the beginning), I used the imdb `title.basics.tsv` file https://datasets.imdbws.com/title.basics.tsv.gz imported such that all the info is stored in a single JSON column.
+The database has 9 million rows and the average length of the JSON string is 215 Bytes. ^[For this simple example it would be probably smarter to insert every column into a separate SQLite column since the schema is simple.
+This stops working for more complex tables though for the reasons outlined above.
+Also note that the same database with separate columns was 855 MByte, while the transparently compressed JSON database is only 433 MByte].

-The code to create the test databases and run the benchmark is [here](https://github.com/phiresky/sqlite-zstd/tree/master/src/bin/).
+The Rust code to create the test databases and run the benchmark is [here](https://github.com/phiresky/sqlite-zstd/tree/master/src/bin/).
 Before every benchmark, the operating system cache is cleared.
+I ran the benchmarks on Arch Linux with Ryzen 3900X CPU.

-### Selecting data sequentially.
+### Selecting data sequentially

 ```barchart
 title: Fetch 1000 sequential values starting from a random ID